eemeli/yaml/docs/05_content_nodes.md

 [replacer]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#The_replacer_parameter

 The primary purpose of this method is to enable attaching comments or other metadata to a value, or to otherwise exert more fine-grained control over the stringified output.
-To that end, you'll need to assign its return value to the `contents` of a document (or somewhere within said contents), as the document's schema is required for YAML string output.
+To that end, you'll need to assign its return value to the `value` of a document (or somewhere within said value), as the document's schema is required for YAML string output.
-If you're not interested in working with such metadata, document `contents` may also include non-`Node` values at any level.

 <h4 style="clear:both"><code>doc.createAlias(node, name?): Alias</code></h4>